-Damping action during compression of shock absorber
+Compression damping of shock absorber

-The shock absorber can synchronize the compression damping in the low and high-speed range separately (Dual Compression Control).
+The shock absorber on these models can synchronize the compression damping in the low and high-speed range separately (Dual Compression Control).
 Low and high speed refers to the movement of the shock absorber during compression and not to the speed of the motorcycle.